usmanmehm/tech-degree-project-7/README.md

 After that, you can open up localhost:3000 in the web browser and the website will be live on port 3000!

+### Additional edits made to CSS:
+* Transitions on the image thumbnails
+* Changed background colour scheme
+* Changed fonts to give a more creative look